When to Use Asynchronous Processing

 In the Marketing Cloud Engagement REST API, some calls use synchronous processing and some use asynchronous processing.
 The main difference between the two processing types is how the API responds to your requests.

 In a synchronous call, the API executes the operation at the time the request is made and then returns the results of the operation.

 In an asynchronous call, the API accepts your request and immediately provides a request ID.
-However, this immediate response doesn’t mean that Marketing Cloud completed the operation immediately.
+However, this immediate response doesn’t mean that the system completed the operation immediately.
 Instead, you must issue a separate request to find the status of the operation that you’re trying to perform, and then you must issue another request to view the result of that operation.

 Each type of processing has benefits and drawbacks.
 One type can be more suitable for your specific use case than another.
 Generally, synchronous processing is better for minor changes and asynchronous processing is better for extensive changes.
 For example, if you’re building an application that creates or updates data events one at a time, synchronous processing is likely the better option.
 With synchronous processing, you can provide a response quickly without issuing subsequent calls to the API to find the status.
 If your application updates thousands of data extension rows at once due to an event, asynchronous processing is likely the better fit.

 This table includes several factors to consider when determining to use synchronous or asynchronous calls.